senzee1984/Windows_x64_Tcp_Reverse_Shell_Shellcode/README.md

 ```

 ## Change IP and Port
 To change the IP address, modify `line 162` of `reverse_shell.py`.
 The IP address is reversed and NEGed.
-According to the value of IP address, in rare cases (`255` is part of the address), 0x00 will exist.
+According to the value of IP address, in rare cases (`255` is part of the address), 0x00 could exist.

 ```WinDBG
 0:000> ?
 0n45